SnowflakePowered/stone/spec/Platform.md

 Platforms should specify the maximum number of acceptable inputs, disregarding peripherals such as multitaps, on their hardware.

 ## Metadata
 *Platforms* can have various **string** metadata to provide additional information.
-Metadata for platforms must begin with the suffix `platform_`, but have no additional restrictions for naming, and can contain any valid UTF-8 string.
+Metadata for platforms must begin with the prefix `platform_`, but have no additional restrictions for naming, and can contain any valid UTF-8 string.

 Any additional information is welcome to be added by Pull Request.
 Metadata is entirely **optional**, this specification **does not guarantee the existence** or format of any metadata for any *Platform*.
 When in doubt, treat all metadata as strings with no special meaning.